nismod/open-gira/README.md

 jq is used to parse JSON files.
 To install using APT:
 `sudo apt install jq`

+### exactextract

+exactextract is used for zonal statistics.
+Please see installation instructions [here](https://github.com/isciences/exactextract).

 ## Running tests

 Workflow steps are tested using a small sample dataset.
 Run: